Express Scripts targets Amgen, Lilly migraine drugs in pricing shift

-LOS ANGELES (Reuters) - The largest U.S. manager of prescription benefits is telling drugmakers that the current pricing model is broken, and taking aim at Amgen Inc (AMGN.O), Eli Lilly and Co (LLY.N) and other makers of new migraine medicines to try and fix it.
+LOS ANGELES (Reuters) - The largest U.S. manager of prescription benefits is telling drugmakers that the current pricing model is broken, and taking aim at Amgen Inc, Eli Lilly and Co and other makers of new migraine medicines to try and fix it.

 The Trump administration and members of Congress have demanded that PBMs pass on more of the rebates they receive to consumers outraged over rising costs at the pharmacy counter.
 Many Americans now have health plans with higher deductibles or co-payments, making them responsible for more of their medical costs.